 Our Core curriculum

 UD’s rigorous academic program is centered on our Core curriculum.
-All students, regardless of major, complete the 60-credit-hour sequence devoted to the greatest and most influential thinkers of the Western intellectual tradition—from Plato to Tocqueville, Dante to Aquinas, and many more.
+All students, regardless of major, complete our two-year, 60-credit-hour sequence devoted to the greatest and most influential thinkers of the Western intellectual tradition—from Plato to Tocqueville, Dante to Aquinas, and many more.

 The Core helps students grasp the inherent interconnected nature of all knowledge, bringing education off the page and into their everyday lives.